High Purity Materials

 |Comments||Resistivity high.
 Low Melting Point materials not ideal for sputtering.|

-Click for a downloadable datasheet on the Bismuth Evaporation Material (Bi)
+Click to download datasheet about Bismuth Pellet Evaporation Material (Bi)